 The Ph.D. in Biblical Counseling equips students to serve as counselors, professors, educational specialists, and consultants in the local church and in denominational settings.

-With the introduction of the Ph.D. in Biblical Counseling degree, Southwestern has become one of only a few institutions worldwide to offer such a degree.
-This biblical counseling degree sets Southwestern apart in that it views Scripture as the sufficient authority.
+With the introduction of our Ph.D. in Biblical Counseling, Southwestern Seminary has become one of the only institutions worldwide to offer such a degree.
+This doctoral degree is unique in that it highlights Scripture as completely sufficient for the counseling task and as the supreme source of authority for “everything pertaining to life and godliness” (2 Peter 1:3).

 “We believe that the Bible is sufficient for the counseling task and that it is superior to anything the world has to offer.
 It’s not the Bible and bits and pieces of behavioral sciences.
 The Bible is sufficient.”John Babler